Ritashaiev/WuwaCal/README.md

 A simple calculator help u to estimate the value of echos in wuwa. <br>
-Primary function finished.
+Primary function finished. <br>
-Support attribute weight changing.
+Support attribute weight changing. \n
 Working on other supporting functions